3 Days in Hong Kong: A Hong Kong Itinerary for First Time Visitors

 Royal Plaza Hong Kong Hotel

 When it comes to finding accommodation in Hong Kong, know in advance that it can be quite expensive.
-I paid nearly $50CAD a night for a bed in a 9 bed dorm (with the bunks stacked 3 high!)
+When I visited, I paid nearly $50CAD a night for a bed in a 9 bed dorm (with the bunks stacked 3 high!)
 The rooms were tiny, the bathrooms were tinier, but I really just needed a place to sleep at night so it was fine.
 There are also several options for mid-range and luxury hotel.
 I’ll make some suggestions after but the real key here is location.

 As I mentioned above, Hong Kong is actually made up of several islands.
 One of these islands is called Hong Kong- so keep that in mind so you don’t get confused.
 I recommend staying either on Hong Kong Island or in Kowloon.
 They are divided by the water, but it’s incredibly easy to get back and forth between the two.
 The skyline from both sides is stunning, especially in the evening when all the buildings light up so I recommend finding accommodation close to the waterfront on either side.